Overview of New Mexico Taxes

 New Mexico Property Taxes

-If you’re thinking about buying a home in the Land of Enchantment, there’s good news: New Mexico has among the lowest property taxes of any state in the U.S. The median annual property tax paid by homeowners in New Mexico is $1,115, about $1,000 less than the national median.
-Likewise, the state’s average effective property tax rate is 0.70%, which ranks as the 11th lowest of any state.
+If you’re thinking about buying a home in this state, also known as the Land of Enchantment, there’s good news: New Mexico has among the lowest property taxes of any state in the U.S. The median annual property tax paid by homeowners in New Mexico is $1,403, about $1,200 less than the U.S. mark.
+Likewise, the state’s average effective property tax rate is 0.78%.

-Our New Mexico mortgage guide will help make the homebuying process a bit easier by providing you with the key information you’ll want to be familiar with before getting a mortgage in the Land of Enchantment.
+Our New Mexico mortgage guide will help make the homebuying process a bit easier by providing you with the key information you’ll want to be familiar with before getting a mortgage there.

 How Do New Mexico Property Taxes Work?